Senior-Project-Modular-Synthesizer/SynthCodeESPIDF/README.md

 ### Why Modular Synths?
 Modular synths, especially Euroracks, are a staple in music production because of their flexibility and versatility, allowing users to design and reconfigure their instruments on the fly.
 As the needs of a user changes, they can get additional modules that work with their existing tools.
 They are physical and tactile, just like a piano, the tactile feedback leads to a connection with your music that you won't get from software.

-### The Problem with Synths
+### Problems with Synthesizers

 #### Expensive
 Modular synths are expensive.
-A single module with circuitry an Sophomore electrical engineering student can make can cost $200.
-A full modular synth can cost thousands of dollars.
+A single module containing circuitry that a Sophomore in Electrical Engineering could design could easily cost $200.
+Combining these into a full system could cost thousands of dollars.

 #### Single Function
 Each module has a single function.
-Once you spend money on a module, you're locked into its behavior.
-If you don't need it for a particular sound, it just takes up space in your rack.
+Once you spend money on a module, it can only accomplish one effect.
+After that, if you don't need it for a particular sound, it just takes up space.

 ## Our Module
 We are developing a Eurorack-compliant module capable of taking on the behavior of any module.
 Through a simple GUI, the user can switch between different effects so they can always have a use for the module.
 Additional effects can be written in C by using our simple API.
 The module is affordable to help lower the barrier to entry for modular synthesizers.
-These characteristics mean that anybody with an idea and a little bit of programming skill could create a custom effect.
+Using this tool, anyone with an idea and some programming knowledge could create their own custom effect.

 ### Features
 - 4 Inputs/4 Outputs